maliMirkec/personal-website/site/contact/index.md

 If you don't believe me, read the kind words from my clients.
 I believe that honest communication is a strong foundation for a perfect collaboration.

 <a class="button button--small" href="/testimonials/">See Testimonials page ⇢</a>

+### Portfolio

+Still not convinced?
+My work speak for itself.
+I have been lucky to work on awesome projects and to collaborate with extraordinary clients.

+<a class="button button--small" href="/portfolio/">See Porfolio page ⇢</a>